 St. Supéry Estate Vineyards & Winery was one of Napa’s larger family owned wineries (they sold to Chanel Inc. in late 2015); they are located on east side of Highway 29, neighbors to Peju Winery.
-This property is in the heart of the “wine strip” between Oakville and St. Helena.
-Drive down the long tree lined driveway to reach their tree shaded parking lot.
+This property is in the heart of the “wine strip” along Highway 29 between Oakville and St. Helena – a part of Napa Valley that houses some of the larger and more established wineries.
+Visitors will drive down the long tree-lined driveway to reach their tree-shaded parking lot.

 St. Supéry makes an abundance of well regarded red and white wines including Cabernet Sauvignon, Merlot, Chardonnay, Sauvignon Blanc, Semillon, and an excellent Moscato dessert wine.
 The bulk of their production is sourced from their 1,500+ acre Dollarhide Ranch in Pope Valley (east of the Napa Valley floor).
 This ranch is planted to nearly 500 acres of grapevines (unusual for a Napa winery, the majority of their vineyards are planted to Sauvignon Blanc with lesser amounts of Cabernet Sauvignon and other varietals) among about 1,000 acres of natural habitat.
 The ranch also is planted to over 1,200 fruit trees.
 Fruit is harvested for use in food and wine pairings at the winery, turned into preserves which are then sold at the winery and are also provided to select local restaurants for various uses.